 The councils meet monthly to make decisions and discuss long-range program goals for the school.
 Parents who are not on the council may attend and if they would like to have a subject discussed, may submit agenda items and talk to a member.
 Under the site-based decision making philosophy, these councils are to examine everything that might be standing in the way of student achievement-be it grade levels, student groupings, materials, or school policies and practice-and recommend keeping what is working and changing what is not.

-For more information on site-based management or how to get involved, check with your school.
+For more information on site-based management or how to get involved, check with your school or click on the links under More Information on the right.